k4sh4n1/research/proposal.md

    * Agile sprints of implementation and validation
 * Year 4: optimization and dissertation writing

+The concepts of _agile_ and _sprint_ are coming from software development industry best practices.

 ## Preliminary results

 As a proof-of-concept, an MQL5 code on platform MetaTrader5 is developed.
 Hilbert-Huang Transform (HHT) approach is employed to carry out the frequency spectrum analysis.
 HHT is particularly useful for non-linear and non-stationary signals.
 HHT is commonly applied to seismic signals, here HHT is applied to financial timeseries.